khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_8.md

-# The Weakness of the _aḥādīth_ Mentioning Wiping the Face with the Hands After Duʿā (Supplication)
+# The weakness of the aḥādīth mentioning wiping the face with the hands after duʿā

 From Irwā al-Ghalīl (2/178--182) by Shaykh al-Albānī